 As at the date of this Base Prospectus, the ISFI manages a 98.2 per cent. shareholding on behalf of the largest shareholder, the Icelandic State Treasury.
-The Icelandic Parliament has authorised the Minister of Finance and Economic Affairs to sell all of the Icelandic State Treasury's shares in the Bank which are in excess of 70 per cent. of the Bank's total share capital, subject to any proposals that may be put forward by the ISFI.
+It is the intention of the ISFI to retain a substantial equity stake in the Bank for the long-term.
+No decision will be made on the sale process of the Bank, until the Icelandic State Treasury has sold the remaining shares in Íslandsbanki.
 Any such sale or disposal, and any conditions attaching to it, could affect the Bank's business, financial condition and results of operations.
-See further in "Description of the Bank - Shareholders, share capital and dividend policy."
+See further in "Description of the Bank - Shareholders, Share Capital and Dividend Policy and "Increased Competition and changes in ownership of the Bank's main competitors may affect the Bank and its business."